Frequently Asked Questions about gene editing

 Is gene editing regulated by the U.S. government?

 The U.S. government is in the process of determining the appropriate regulatory approach.
-Multiple federal agencies have been engaged in the discussion and asserted jurisdictional oversight, including the U.S. Food and Drug Administration (FDA), the U.S Department of Agriculture (USDA) and the U.S. Environmental Protection Agency (EPA).
+Three U.S. federal agencies have jurisdictional oversight for gene editing in food and agriculture, including the U.S. Food and Drug Administration (FDA), the U.S Department of Agriculture (USDA) and the U.S. Environmental Protection Agency (EPA).

 Is gene editing being embraced by other countries?